IepIweidieng/TJAPlayer3/tja.md

 Some branch-scoped commands are non-sequential, *i.e.*, they can be arranged freely within the same beat position without causing any behavior changes, as long as both their relative order to the sequential commands and the relative order among commands which override each other are not changed.
 All commands with other type of scope are implicitly sequential.

-#### Command Effect Scope
+#### Command Late Effect Scope

-Some commands can cause targetted game objects outside the scope of these commands to have sudden visible changes.
-The effect scope is defined by these affected game objects and is listed below for such commands.
+A command may have some effects applied only when the head of their defined beat position is reached.
+These effects are defined as the late effects.
+The late effect scope is defined by the targetted game objects which are affected by the late effects.

-*Proposal*: Allow the effect scope to be overridden for certain branch-scoped commands, see [*Proposal*: Command Modifier](#proposal-command-modifier).
+*Proposal*: Allow the late effect scope to be overridden for branch-scoped commands targetting notes & bar lines, see [*Proposal*: Command Modifier](#proposal-command-modifier).

 #### Command Effect Target